Australia: The Land Where Time Began

 The Anbara say that fire is necessary to clean up the country, they regarded unburnt grassland as neglected.
 At least once every 3-4 years the grassland, eucalypt woodlands and savanna in their territory is burnt.
 The same pattern of regular, low intensity burns were carried out all over the continent prior to European colonisation.
 The result was that high-intensity fires that burnt the trees as well as the litter and dry grass were avoided, and the food supply was maintained.

-It can now be seen as ironic that the same Aborigines, who were regarded by the white settlers as ignorant nomads, admired the Australian parklands and open woodlands that were actually created with the fire-sticks of the ignorant nomads.
+It can now be seen as ironic that the same Aboriginal People, who were regarded by the white settlers as ignorant nomads, admired the Australian parklands and open woodlands that were actually created with the fire-sticks of the ignorant nomads.

 A mosaic pattern of burning was practiced in desert regions, in winter, parts of the area were burnt.
 In spinifex grasslands, the spinifex is burnt and the cleared land is colonised by other desert plants that provide more food than areas dominated by spinifex.
 One of the plant species that replaces spinifex under these conditions is the wild tomato.
 These are the most important fruits of the desert people, they are very nutritious, and are high in vitamin C, and they remain edible for long periods on the plant.
 Another plant that replaces the spinifex is the wild banana, its leaves, fruit and roots are all edible.